C2SM/clim-sanity-checker/README.md

 There is a virtual-environment available for this machine:
 *source paths_to_come/bin/activate/* to get the right Python-environment
 *module load daint-gpu ; module load CDO* to have CDO available

+## Testsuite
+There exists a small testsuite to check if every test work as expected located in [testsuite](testsuite).
+To run, simply type:
+*pytest* or *pytest -s* (for more verbosity)
+**It is recommended to run the testsuite before any use of the clim-sanity-checker!**
 ## Missing
 1. analyse of variables only over ocean